Ariya Daivari: All Elite Wrestling (2021–present)

 On November 12, 2021, Daivari made his All Elite Wrestling debut on AEW Rampage losing to Dante Martin.
 On the June 28, 2022 episode of AEW Dark, he would make his return for the brand, defeating Caleb Konley.
 Daivari also serves as a coach for AEW.

 National Wrestling Alliance (2022)

 On April 16, 2022, Daivari made his debut for the National Wrestling Alliance, facing Nick Aldis in a losing effort.

 Personal life

 Daivari attended Wayzata High School in Plymouth, Minnesota.
 He is Iranian-American and sometimes incorporates spoken Persian in his performances.
 His brother, Dara, is also a professional wrestler, mostly known for his time in WWE under the names Khosrow Daivari and Daivari (shortened from his previous in ring name).

 Other media

 Ariya Daivari made his video game debut as a playable character in WWE 2K19.
-He would also appear in WWE 2K20.

-He would make a reappearance in WWE 2K22.
+He also appeared in WWE 2K20 and WWE 2K22.